ncbo/reactjs_sandbox/README.md

 ## Development so far
 As of now the new development includes:
 - The `Create Issue` button on the homepage that posts a test issue on a (github repository)[https://github.com/hrshdhgd/mondo/issues].
-  - The buttom will error for now since the github token has expired.
+  - The button will error for now since the github token has expired.

 ## Learn More